How exactly will buses work if part of Monroe Street loses a lane? We asked STA

 , STA plans to reduce the number of bus stops on that mile long stretch.

-"In that affected construction area, we’ve already planned to reduce it from three stops to two stops," says STA Spokesman Brandon Rapez-Betty.
+"In that affected construction area, we’ve already planned to reduce it from [four] stops to [three] stops," says STA Spokesman Brandon Rapez

 But STA would like to go even further.
 It plans to use many of the same "high-performance transit" techniques that it's planning for the future Central City Line.
 Off-board ticketing lets bus riders pay ahead of time, speeding up the time it takes to get on the bus.
 Similarly, level boarding will put wheelchairs on the same level as the buses themselves, reducing the amount of time that it takes to load chairs onto the buses.
+(Currently, Rapez

-(Currently, Rapez-Betty says, wheelchair ramps are only deployed an average of seven times a week on that stretch of Monroe.
+an average of seven times a week on that stretch of Monroe.
 Bikes are loaded on the buses about 15 times a week.)

-"As with all of our high-performance transit infrastructure, the goal is to help transit move quickly," Rapez-Betty says.
+"As with all of our high-performance transit infrastructure, the goal is to help transit move quickly," Rapez

 However, STA doesn't actually currently have the funding to build that sort of infrastructure along Monroe.
 The recent tax hike would pay for operation costs, but not construction costs.